MetaMask/delegator-safe-module/docs/README.md

 ## FAQ

-**Q: Can I use my Safe as a delegate?**
+**Can I use my Safe as a delegate?**

-A: Yes, but with limitations.
-The Safe can call `redeemDelegations` directly but doesn't support `executeFromExecutor`.
-It is recommended to use the DeleGatorModule as the delegate instead, unless there is a specific technical requirement for your use case.
+- ⚠️ **Warning:** When delegating to a Safe, you should use the Safe's DeleGatorModule as the delegate, not the Safe itself.
+While a Safe can call `redeemDelegations` directly, it doesn't support `executeFromExecutor`, which limits its functionality as a delegate.
+Always set `delegation.delegate` to the DeleGatorModule address, not the Safe address.

-**Q: What signature schemes are supported?**
+**What signature schemes are supported?**

-A: All signature schemes supported by your Safe (EOA, multisig, EIP-1271, etc.).
+- All signature schemes supported by your Safe (EOA, multisig, EIP-1271, etc.).